 Send your child back to school as soon as effective treatment has commenced.
 Your child is not a risk to others as long as treatment has commenced.

-Complete a notification form and return it to school with your child.
-It is most likely that others in the class also have head lice.
-We can then advise all families to check every 2 days (and treat if head lice are found).
+We advise all families to check every 2 days (and treat if head lice are found).
 This decreases the chance of your child getting head lice back again.